toddbranch/ECE382/notes/L3/index.md

 forever     jmp         forever
 ```

 It's boring to have to step through this entire thing.
 I want to see what r6 contains when this is over with.
 How can I do that?
 Breakpoints!
-I can also examine memory - let's see what wound up being stored at 0x0200.
+Set breakpoint at `mov` instruction, execute.
+Look at contents of `r5` and `r6`.
+I can also examine memory - let's see what wound up being stored at 0x0200.  **Open memory window, look at contents, step, watch them change.**

+Remember last time when I said if we referenced undefined memory, our CPU would reset?
+I wasn't quite right.
+If we try to execute instructions in these areas, it will reset.
+Writing won't do anything, reading will give you undefined results.

+How can we change the address of the current instruction we're executing?
+Write to the PC!

+Let's add this instruction to see what happens.

+`mov.w      #0x9000, $SP`

+Power up clear!

 Debuggers are a tool we'll use a lot.
 Here's some more cool features that will help you get to the bottom of problems: